Welcome to the Welsh Beekeepers’ Association (WBKA) website, we hope you find your visit enjoyable and informative.

 If you would like to take advantage of the ‘Early Bird Advance Payment’ discount of 25% then please fill in this form and return it with your payment to the Convention Secretary at the address below, to arrive by the 21st March.

 Due to recent changes in the structure of the WBKA we are looking for capable candidates to take on some of the central rolls within the association: Can you help?
-The posts we are looking to fill are those of General Secretary and Editor of the Welsh Beekeeper, if you feel you could help […]
+The post we are looking to fill is that of General Secretary, if you feel you could help please read on: WBKA General Secretary. […]

 A list of some dates you may need to put in your diary.
 If you have a date for an event you think other should know about please drop us a line at email@example.com Click 'Read More' for our current list.
 Saturday March 7th , Bee Trade Ex – Stoneleigh Saturday 28th March, WBKA Convention […]